-(a) Local and National Technical Assistance Investments may:

-(1) Determine the causes of excessive unemployment, underemployment, low per capita income, outmigration or other problems throughout the nation;

-(2) Formulate and implement economic development tools, models, and innovative techniques that will alleviate or prevent conditions of excessive unemployment or underemployment;

-(3) Formulate and implement economic development programs to increase local, regional and national capacity;

-(4) Evaluate the effectiveness and economic impact of programs, projects and techniques to alleviate economic distress and promote economic development;

-(5) Conduct project planning and feasibility studies; (6) Provide management and operational assistance;
+- (a) Local and National Technical Assistance Investments may be awarded to: - (1) Determine the causes of excessive unemployment, underemployment, low per capita income, outmigration or other problems throughout the nation; - (2) Formulate and implement economic development tools, models, and innovative techniques that will alleviate or prevent conditions of excessive unemployment or underemployment; - (3) Formulate and implement economic development programs to increase local, regional and national capacity; - (4) Evaluate the effectiveness and economic impact of programs, projects and techniques to alleviate economic distress and promote economic development; - (5) Conduct project planning and feasibility studies;

-(7) Establish business outreach centers;

-(8) Disseminate information about effective programs, projects and techniques that alleviate conditions of economic distress and promote economic development;

-(9) Assess, market and establish business clusters and associations; or

-(10) Perform other activities determined by EDA to be appropriate under the Local and National Technical Assistance program.

-(b) Investment Assistance may not be used to start or expand a private business.

-(c) EDA may identify specific training, research or technical assistance Projects it will fund, which will be subject to competition.
-Ordinarily, these Projects are specified in an FFO, which will provide the specific requirements, timelines and the appropriate points of contact and addresses.

-(d) In providing Local and National Technical Assistance under this subpart, EDA, in addition to making Investments, may:

-(1) Provide Local and National Technical Assistance through officers or employees of the Department;

-(2) Pay funds made available to carry out this subpart to Federal Agencies; or

-(3) Employ private individuals, partnerships, businesses, corporations, or appropriate institutions under contracts entered into for this purpose.
+- (6) Provide management and operational assistance; - (7) Establish business outreach centers; - (8) Disseminate information about effective programs, projects and techniques that alleviate conditions of economic distress and promote economic development; - (9) Assess, market and establish business clusters and associations; or - (10) Perform other activities determined by EDA to be appropriate under the Local and National Technical Assistance program. - (b) Investment Assistance may not be used to start or expand a private business. - (c) EDA may identify specific training, research or technical assistance Projects it will fund, which will be subject to competition.
+Ordinarily, these Projects are specified in an FFO, which will provide the specific requirements, timelines and the appropriate points of contact and addresses. - (d) In providing Local and National Technical Assistance under this subpart, EDA, in addition to making Investments, may: - (1) Provide Local and National Technical Assistance through officers or employees of the Department; - (2) Pay funds made available to carry out this subpart to Federal Agencies; or - (3) Employ private individuals, partnerships, businesses, corporations, or appropriate institutions under contracts entered into for this purpose.

+[71 FR 56675, Sept.
+27, 2006, as amended at 79 FR 76132, Dec.
+19, 2014]